 Most safaris to Tanzania (or combination safaris with nearby destinations) seem to be in the 9-14 night range.
 At a minimum you should look to include three areas to ensure a varied and complete experience.

 Tanzania is very well served with air access.
 It lends itself to combinations with other safari destinations such as the gorillas in Rwanda or the Maasai Mara in Kenya.
+Zanzibar is also often part of the safari mix, located a short flight off the coast and providing a beach come cultural experience to enable some “R&R” at the end of a journey.

 Ngorongoro Conservation Area is part of the greater Serengeti – the steep walls create a separate ecosystem with its own representative collection of animals.
 The Ngorongoro Crater is the largest unbroken caldera in the world and the first sight of it is breathtaking.
 The floor of the crater is only 100 square miles but is home to around 30,000 animals with a high concentration of predators.